PennyLaneAI/pennylane/doc/code/qml_pulse.rst

 The :class:`~.ParametrizedEvolution` class uses a numerical ordinary differential equation solver (see `jax.experimental.ode <https://github.com/google/jax/blob/main/jax/experimental/ode.py>`_).
-It can be created using the :func:`~.functions.evolve` function:
+It can be created using the :func:`~.pennylane.evolve` function:

 .. code-block:: python